Bros (Wolf Alice song): Chart performance

 "Bros" peaked at No. 157 on the UK Top 200 and was the only song by Wolf Alice to enter the main UK Singles chart until "Don't Delete the Kisses" in September 2018.

+In popular culture

+The song is featured in the conclusion to the "Hell is Empty" episode of the 2017 video game Life Is Strange: Before the Storm.